genuinetools/reg/README.md

 ## Note

-Be aware that reg doesn't work with `hub.docker.com` as it has a different API.
+Be aware that `reg ls` doesn't work with `hub.docker.com` as it has a different API then the [OSS Docker Registry](https://github.com/docker/distribution)

 ## Auth